 Research and reviews

 There is lots of information online to help you research your choice of dentist.
 You can read Spain dental reviews from former patients on travel forums, review sites and independent blogs.
-We also have a separate article featuring reviews from patients who had dental implants in Spain, and other dental work.
+We also have a separate article featuring dental implant reviews from patients in Spain, and other dental work.

 Don't be put off by one or two bad reviews – remember that no dentist anywhere has a 100% success record.
 Sometimes complications occur and procedures fail.
 What sets good dentists apart is the way they resolve any issues that occur.